 accessiBe’s AI is responsible for handling the more complex accessibility adjustments such as screen-reader optimization and keyboard navigation.
-Prior to accessiBe, these could only be achieved manually, with long, complex, and costly projects.
+The automated nature allows for these backend adjustments to be done efficiently, affordably, and within reasonable timeframes.

-accessiBe's AI applies the same "thinking" process while analyzing a site.
-It visually matches elements and behaviors to millions of past encounters, to learn from context what elements actually do and their purpose on the page.
+accessWidget's AI applies the same "thinking" process while analyzing a site.
+It visually matches elements and behaviors to millions of past encounters to learn from context what elements actually do and their purpose on the page.

-Then all the necessary code adjustments are implemented in order to reflect blind people using screen-readers exactly what’s on the screen and the purpose of every element, exactly as it was intended originally.
+Then all the necessary code adjustments are implemented to reflect blind people using screen readers precisely what’s on the screen and the purpose of every element, exactly as it was intended originally.

-Then, accessiBe will automatically provide accurate and elaborate alternative text to any of these images.
+Then, accessWidget will automatically provide accurate and elaborate alternative text to these images.
 When a blind user enters a site, their screen reader will rely on these descriptions to communicate what is on the page.

-accessiBe's AI re-scans every page of every site at a minimum rate of once every 24 hours, ensuring new updates are being remediated for compliance on the spot.
+accessWidget’s AI re-scans every page of every site at a minimum rate of once every 24 hours, ensuring new updates are being remediated for compliance immediately.

-Watch accessiBe’s CEO explain how it works down to code level!
+accessiBe’s CEO explains how it works down to the code level!

 Elements that exist on almost every website are sometimes the most challenging to make accessible.
 Learn how our AI fixes them!